ReviewMyContract.aiReview My Contract

 The Federal Arbitration Act broadly preempts state law attempts to restrict arbitration, but states have found targeted, non-discriminatory ways to protect their residents — particularly for consumer, employment, and contractor relationships.
 The governing law of your contract determines which state protections may apply.

 California.
 California is the most active state in protecting individuals from mandatory arbitration.
-While AT&T v.
-Concepcion eliminated California's general class waiver rule, California has retained several protections: (1) The California Arbitration Act requires that arbitration clauses in employment agreements comply with specific procedural fairness standards — including that the employer pays all arbitration costs; (2) California imposes strict disclosure requirements on arbitrators in employment disputes, requiring them to disclose prior relationships with the parties and their counsel; (3) California courts have been most receptive to invalidating arbitration clauses on unconscionability grounds for consumer and employment contracts.
-California AB 51 (2019), which prohibited mandatory arbitration in employment contracts, was enjoined by federal courts as FAA-preempted.
-However, California's disclosure requirements for arbitrators and employer-pays rules for employment arbitration survive federal preemption because they do not single out arbitration for disfavored treatment.
+While *Concepcion* eliminated California's general class waiver rule, California has retained several protections: (1) The California Arbitration Act (Cal.
+Code Civ.
+Proc. § 1280 et seq.) requires that arbitration clauses in employment agreements comply with specific procedural fairness standards — including that the employer pays all arbitration costs; (2) California imposes strict disclosure requirements on arbitrators in employment disputes, requiring them to disclose prior relationships with parties and their counsel; (3) The PAGA mechanism, as discussed in Section 05, survives mandatory arbitration for representative enforcement claims.

 Washington.
 Washington courts have been relatively protective of consumers in arbitration disputes.
-Washington's Consumer Protection Act contains provisions that courts have applied to evaluate arbitration clauses, and Washington courts have applied unconscionability doctrine to strike down particularly oppressive fee provisions and venue requirements.
-Washington has also enacted the Uniform Arbitration Act, providing additional procedural protections.
+Washington's Consumer Protection Act (RCW 19.86) provides unconscionability review authority, and Washington has enacted the Revised Uniform Arbitration Act with additional procedural protections including mandatory arbitrator disclosure requirements.

 Texas.
 Texas courts strongly enforce arbitration clauses and have generally aligned with federal pro-arbitration policy.
-Texas has enacted its own version of the Federal Arbitration Act — the Texas Arbitration Act — but courts apply it in tandem with the FAA rather than as a limiting alternative.
-Texas courts are skeptical of unconscionability challenges and require a high showing of oppressiveness to invalidate an arbitration clause.
+Texas has enacted its own Texas Arbitration Act (Tex.
+Civ.
+Prac. & Rem.
+Code § 171.001 et seq.) but courts apply it in tandem with the FAA rather than as a limiting alternative.
+Texas courts are skeptical of unconscionability challenges and require a high showing of oppressiveness.

 Illinois.
-Illinois enforces arbitration broadly but has its own Arbitration Act that applies to purely intrastate disputes.
-The Illinois Supreme Court has recognized that unconscionability challenges remain available for arbitration clauses, though courts require a strong showing.
-Illinois enacted specific protections for harassment and discrimination claims following #MeToo — arbitration clauses cannot prohibit disclosure of workplace harassment claims filed with the Illinois Department of Human Rights.
+Illinois enforces arbitration broadly but has its own Illinois Uniform Arbitration Act (710 ILCS 5/1 et seq.) that applies to purely intrastate disputes.
+Illinois enacted specific protections for harassment and discrimination claims following the #MeToo movement — arbitration clauses cannot prohibit disclosure of workplace harassment claims filed with the Illinois Department of Human Rights.

 Massachusetts.
-Massachusetts has enacted the Massachusetts Arbitration Act and generally follows the federal pro-arbitration approach.
-However, Massachusetts courts have applied a relatively claimant-friendly unconscionability analysis, particularly for fee provisions that render arbitration financially impossible for lower-income claimants.
+Massachusetts has enacted the Massachusetts Arbitration Act (M.G.L. c.
+251) and generally follows the federal pro-arbitration approach.
+However, Massachusetts courts have applied a relatively claimant-friendly unconscionability analysis, particularly for fee provisions that render arbitration financially impossible.
+Massachusetts' Wage Act (M.G.L. c.
+149, § 148) provides wage claimants specific statutory rights that arbitration clauses cannot fully extinguish.

 New Jersey.
 New Jersey courts have been moderately protective of employees and consumers in arbitration.
-New Jersey's Law Against Discrimination prohibits mandatory arbitration of LAD claims, though this provision has been challenged as FAA-preempted.
-New Jersey also enacted a Forced Arbitration Injustice Repeal (FAIR) Act for consumer disputes, the enforceability of which is contested.
+New Jersey's Law Against Discrimination (LAD) was amended to prohibit mandatory arbitration of LAD claims, though this provision has been challenged as FAA-preempted.
+New Jersey also enacted a Forced Arbitration Injustice Repeal (FAIR) Act for consumer disputes, the enforceability of which remains contested under FAA preemption analysis.

 Georgia.
 Georgia enforces arbitration clauses strictly and has not enacted significant state-law protections beyond what the FAA provides.
 Georgia courts defer heavily to arbitrator decisions and give unconscionability challenges limited traction.

 Florida.
 Florida strongly favors arbitration.
-The Florida Arbitration Code is broadly consistent with federal policy, and Florida courts rarely invalidate arbitration clauses.
+The Florida Arbitration Code (Fla.
+Stat. § 682.01 et seq.) is broadly consistent with federal policy.
 Unconscionability challenges succeed infrequently and typically require extraordinary oppressiveness.

 Michigan.
-Michigan follows a pro-arbitration approach but has applied unconscionability doctrine to invalidate cost-shifting provisions in consumer arbitration agreements that create "prohibitive fees."
+Michigan follows a pro-arbitration approach but has applied unconscionability doctrine to invalidate cost-shifting provisions in consumer arbitration agreements that create "prohibitive fees" under the Green Tree standard.

 Pennsylvania.
 Pennsylvania courts apply unconscionability doctrine to arbitration clauses and have been willing to invalidate provisions imposing prohibitive fees on workers and consumers.
-Pennsylvania has also prohibited mandatory arbitration for certain consumer financial disputes.
+Pennsylvania has also prohibited mandatory arbitration for certain consumer financial disputes under the Loan Interest and Protection Law.

 Colorado.
-Colorado enacted the Uniform Arbitration Act (UAA) and generally enforces arbitration broadly.
+Colorado enacted the Uniform Arbitration Act (C.R.S. § 13-22-201 et seq.) and generally enforces arbitration broadly.
 Colorado courts have applied unconscionability to strike down provisions that are dramatically one-sided in commercial contracts.

 StatePro-Arbitration StrengthKey Individual Protections

-CaliforniaModerate (FAA limits state law)Employer-pays rule for employment; arbitrator disclosure requirements; active unconscionability review
+CaliforniaModerate (FAA limits state law)Employer-pays rule; arbitrator disclosure; PAGA mechanism

 New YorkVery strongCPLR § 7515 for sexual harassment claims